uncle-barchen/ruqmoi/ruqmoi.md

   + upright: wealth, financial security, family, long-term success, contribution, legacy, culmination, inheritance
   + reversed: fleeting success, lack of stability, lack of resources, the dark side of wealth, financial loss
 + The Wanderer's Oracle: Heaven ‖ Light
+  + poem: "To the yeoman yesterday you / journeyed, jauntily garbed the gem / of the perfect with the person. "
   + situation: The Wanderer has made good progress under clear skies today.
 The sun has begun to descend in the west.
   + admonition: Your destination is close, perhaps even in sight.
 One final push and you'll arrive.